 (18) "Bedroom" means any room within a dwelling accepted as a bedroom by state or local building departments.

-(19) "Biochemical Oxygen Demand (BOD)" means the quantity of oxygen used in the biochemical oxidation of organic matter.
+(19) "Biochemical Oxygen Demand" (BOD) means the quantity of oxygen used in the biochemical oxidation of organic matter in five days at 20 degrees centigrade under specified conditions and reported as milligrams per liter (mg/L).
 Unless specified otherwise, all references to BOD are for the five-day BOD (BOD5).

 (20) "Black Waste" means human body wastes including feces, urine, other substances of body origin, and toilet paper.